Syllabus

 • Word Cloud (visual representation of word frequencies)

-• Statistics (frequency analysis)
+• Statistics (frequency analysis and TF-IDF sorting)

-• Distributions (exploring data patterns)
+• Distributions (exploring patterns across presidents)

 • Bar Plot (comparative visualization)